ArSiu/hackathon2021-test-task/README.md

 ### How to use
 - How to use?
-- Everything is as simple as possible, to start using and saving the results,
+- Everything is as simple as possible, to start using and saving the results, you need to register using Google or Facebook
-- you need to register using Google or Facebook.When you are about to start
+- When you are about to start
-- training, you need to click on Start (this will only start recording your
-- trajectory, your steps are recorded whenever the program is running).
+  training, you need to click on Start (this will only start recording your trajectory, your steps are recorded whenever the program is running).
-- Once you have finished your workout, press the Stop button and your
-- trajectory is immediately saved and available for viewing along with
-- all other data.
+- Once you have finished your workout, press the Stop button and your trajectory is immediately saved and available for viewing along with all other data.